Extreme Covering Systems of the Integers: Covering systems with minimum least common multiple of the moduli

-Consider the three coverings containing $1*$, $2*$ , $3*$.
-One can see that either $2*$ and $S$ do not form a covering or $3*$ and $S$ do not form a covering.
-Otherwise $R(S)$ is inside a residue class modulo $2$ and a residue class modulo $3$, that is, inside a residue class modulo $6$.
-This is not possible since $r(S) \geq 1/3$.
-Thus, the three coverings containing $1*$, $2*$ , $3*$ contain at least one more congruence.
+Consider the three coverings containing the congruences with moduli $1*$, $2*$ , $3*$.
+One can see that either the congruence modulo $2$ and $S$ do not form a covering or the congruence modulo $3$ and $S$ do not form a covering.
+Otherwise, the set uncovered by $S$ is inside a residue class modulo $2$ and inside a residue class modulo $3$, that is, inside a residue class modulo $6$.
+This is not possible since the set uncovered by $S$ has density at least $1/3$.

+Thus, the three coverings containing the congruences with moduli $1*$, $2*$ , $3*$ contain at least one more congruence.
 We can assume it has modulus $36*$ (all other $*$ moduli are divisors of $36$).
-So, the fourth and fifth covering need to split $4*$, $6*$, $12*$, $9*$, $18*$.
-Now, ${1 \over 4} + {1 \over 6} + {1 \over 12} + {1 \over 9} + {1 \over 18} = {2 \over 3}$.
-Recall, that $r(S) \geq 1/3$.
-Thus, the only possible way to construct the remaining two coverings is if one takes $4*$ and $12*$ and the other, $6*$, $9*$, $18*$.
-Therefore we need to be able to construct a covering using the moduli in the list, $4$, $6$, $12$, $9$, $18$, $36$, and $4$, $12$.
-By Lemma 1, we can replace $9*$, $18*$, $36*$ by $12$.
-Now, the sum of the reciprocals of the moduli is less that one, so it is not possible to construct at least one of the five coverings we needed to construct. $ \square$
+So, the fourth covering and the fifth covering need to split the moduli $4*$, $6*$, $12*$, $9*$, $18*$.
+Now, $\frac{1}{4} +\frac{1}{6} + \frac{1}{12} + \frac{1}{9} + \frac{1}{18} = \frac{2}{3} $.
+Recall that the set uncovered by $S$ has density at least $1/3$.
+Thus, the only possible way to construct the remaining two coverings is if one covering uses moduli $4*$ and $12*$ and the other covering uses $6*$, $9*$, $18*$.
+Therefore, we need to be able to construct a covering using the moduli in the list $[4, 4,6, 12, 12,9, 18, 36]$.
+By Corollary \ref{cor:3} we can replace the congruences with moduli $9$, $18$, $36$ by a single congruence modulo $12$.
+The moduli of the congruences of resulting covering are in the list $[4, 4,6, 12, 12,12]$.
+Since the sum of the reciprocals of the elements of the list $[4, 4,6, 12, 12,12]$ is less that one, it is not possible to construct at least one of the five coverings we needed to construct. \end{proof}